 Students in Learning Activity Projects (LAP) compile lists of learning activities based on their independent work during the semester.
 Each student will write a title, description and self-evaluation for every learning activity to be officially recognized for LAP credit.
 The student must also secure a signed evaluation of the work, written by someone familiar with both the subject matter and the student's course of study.
 The subjects of the learning activities need not be restricted to a particular discipline, school of thought, or arena of creative work.
 Students are encouraged to collaborate with others in their courses of study, for example, by joining student-led Experimental Program in Education and Community (EPEC) courses or informal learning groups.
 LAP uses a self-evaluation outline that has proven to be helpful for all narrative evaluations; this year we will experiment with an innovation -- a suggested checklist for evaluators.

-From energy systems, to economic crises, to protection against terrorists; from supplying new food organisms, to drone warfare in the Middle East, to exploration of biological and physical phenomena of all kinds, our modern society turns to science for solutions.
+If Science is not objective and art not just for "Art's sake" what are we to do?
+From energy systems, to economic crises, to protection against terrorists; from supplying new food organisms, to drone warfare in the Middle East, to exploring meaning with all kinds of creative human endeavors, our modern society turns to the arts & sciences for solutions.
 But the sciences also proliferate side effects - ranging from toxic military pollution, through unforeseen biological disruption, to global warming and political backlash.
 Do we need "new ways of knowing" to address the personal/political problem of combining disciplinary excellence with social good?
 Participants study reconstructive knowledge and APPLY it to their own work.
-We will together develop the reading list, including a motive to update what now seems like "Old Ways" on the face of it: we read the instructor's two books and those of Foucault, Keller, etc., to help reconstruct what we each DO as knowledge workers -- our projects, concentrations and theses.
-The real-world efforts at ISIS institute (The Institute for Science and Interdisciplinary Study) help launch creative discussion of our own work.
-Previous students commend this course for remarkable effects in divisional work, graduate school, and their professional lives.
-Prerequisites: some experience with critical analysis and a well developed (undergraduate) field of excellence.
+We will together develop the reading list, and update it: we read the instructor's two books and those of Foucault, Keller, etc., to help reconstruct what we each DO as knowledge workers -- our projects, concentrations and theses.
+The real-world efforts at ISIS institute (The Institute for Science and Interdisciplinary Study) help launch discussion of our own work.
+This course has remarkable effects on divisional work, graduate school, even professional lives beyond.

 This course investigates the structure of a powerful intellectual influence of our times: modern theoretical physics.
 Using two-state systems including electron spin and photon polarization, we develop the actual quantum theory in its matrix mechanics form.
 That theory underlies our current understanding of atoms, particles, and virtually all physical processes: it is fundamental to all modern physics including Quantum Teleportation, Computation & Information, AND has important philosophical consequences as well.
 Quantum mechanics underlies all chemistry and molecular processes, including biology.
 The course has three themes: quantitative approximations to interesting phenomena; formal use of mathematics to describe observations; the philosophical and cultural significance of interpretations of physical theory.
 Students contact course material in ways parallel to physicists approaching nature.
 How to formulate questions, including how to make them into solvable puzzles, how to work cooperatively -- utilizing both learned and created concepts -- and how to master formal reasoning are all learned by experience.
 Students are expected to attend an additional 1.5 hours "lab" time for problem solving TBA at the first class meeting.